iwanbolzern/hslu-dbs-shoot-insights/README.md

 # shoot-insights
 Project for DBS @ HSLU.
-Display's trend data for scores from professional shooters.
+Displays trend data for scores from professional shooters.